joedokiss/api-store-laravel/readme.md

 after the user is registered, the token will be returned, and you can use this token (Authorization: Bearer Token) for the following API requests.

 ###### Some notes:
-please ensure the header shall have
+(1) please ensure the header shall have
 ```
 Accept: application/json
 Content-Type: application/json
 ```
+(2) the virtual domain is mapped as "store.test" other than "localhost" in this case, which can be configured in local "hosts" file.
+(3) please run the database migration and seeder files before the API testing (OR run the phpunit first, and all those files will be executed during unit testing)

 #### (1) create a store branch
 ```
 URI: http://store.test/api/stores